 As soups go, it really doesn’t take that long to make and is pretty foolproof.
 I tried making it and thought I screwed it up royally, but it tasted good just the same.
 (For example: I didn’t get the right amount of leeks, I didn’t reserve the leek water and substituted tap water, but put too much in… I won’t go on).

 The cheddar and bacon really put it over the top.
-We’ve always stuck to those, but you can always try other toppings and additions.
-It goes really well with warm homemade bread or buttered biscuits on the side.
+We recently tried adding Ritz crackers as well, which tasted amazing!
+You can always try your own toppings and additions to see what you like best.
+It goes really well with warm homemade bread or buttered biscuits on the side, too, to make a well-rounded meal.
 Let me know what you try; your picks might make it even better!
 This potato leek soup recipe is endlessly customizable, so play around with it and see what works.

 Grandma’s Potato Leek Soup